- College of Arts & Sciences

 Current Student Housing FAQs

 On or after December 5, visit this page to find the link that takes you to the PilotsUP log-on to access the application.
-Pay the $100.00 application reservation deposit either online or at Student Accounts, which activates your housing application.
+Pay the $100.00 application deposit either online or at Student Accounts, which is required for your housing application to be valid.

 The deposit is "earnest money" and also provides a more accurate picture of how many spaces to reserve for our continuing students.